bluenote-1577/skani/README.md

 If for some reason you're querying many small sequences (> 1000 small sequences), the loading step will dominate the ANI comparison, so consider using `dist` instead.

-`search` requires all reference genomes to be sketched first using `skani sketch` and output into a new folder.
-The parameters for `search` are obtained from the parameters used for the `sketch` option, so if you sketch for AAI using the `-a` option, you can only use `search` for AAI.
+`search` requires all reference genomes to be sketched first using `skani sketch` and output into a new folder. **The parameters for `search` are obtained from the parameters used for the `sketch` option**, so if you sketch for AAI using the `-a` option, you can only use `search` for AAI.

 If querying many genomes (> 100) against a large database (> 10000 genomes) consider using the --fast-screen option.
 This takes longer on start-up, but speeds up subsequent queries.